The Church of Jesus Christ of Latter-day Saints: Native American people

-The church ran an Indian Placement Program between the 1950s and the 1990s, wherein indigenous children were adopted by white church members.
+The church ran an Indian Placement Program between the 1950s and the 1990s, wherein indigenous children would live in the homes of church members during one or more school years.
 Criticism resulted during and after the program, including claims of improper assimilation and even abuse.
-However, many of the involved students and families praised the program, and positive outcomes were reported for many participants.
+However, many of the involved students and families praised the program.
+Church leaders taught for decades that Native Americans' darker skin would be made lighter due to their righteousness.